hi-sushanta/Covid_19_Predict_model/README.md

 # Covid_19_Predict_model

-This Note provide how to create covid 19 prediction model and extra thing is also predict Normal and Viral Pneumonia. also use full method use Transfer learning mean already trained on large dataset.
+This Notebook provide how to create covid 19 prediction model and extra thing is also predict Normal and Viral Pneumonia. also use full method use Transfer learning mean already trained on large dataset.

 Dataset Provide on kaggle :  https://www.kaggle.com/datasets/pranavraikokte/covid19-image-dataset